-Since 2009, the Trustees have utilized a strategy of deferral and minimization of health insurance rate increases, under which they have (a) deferred rate increases as long as possible and (b) consistently implemented increases that have been less than called for by the actuarial rating models.
-This strategy, made possible by a subsidy of almost \$12 million from the PSF, has allowed the Trustees to establish rates over the last five years that are over 11% lower than would have otherwise been required.
+In 2009, the Trustees began to utilize a strategy of deferral and minimization of health insurance rate increases, under which they have (a) deferred rate increases as long as possible and (b) consistently implemented increases that have been less-than-called-for by the actuarial rating models.
+This strategy, made possible by cumulative subsidies from the PSF of almost \$14 million since 2008, has allowed the Trustees to establish rates over the last five years that are more than 11% lower than would have been required otherwise.